wojzaremba/lstm/README.md

 + Made functions global and put the main part outside of a function, for easier interactive sessions.
 + Added a4\_commununication\_loop.lua for an example of stdin/stdout communication.
-+ Added chardata/ with character-preprocessed train and validation ptb set.
++ Added character-preprocessed train and validation ptb set in data/.
++ Modified data.lua so we can all easily load the data in the same way and agree on the dictionary.
 + Added a simple script a4\_vocab.lua that loads the data and prints the character-level vocabulary (which is the vocabulary that will also be used in grading).
-+ Modified data.lua so we can all easily load the data in the same way and agree on the dictionary.
-+ Added the settings I used to train a baseline character-level language model in main.lua.
-+ Added a4\_grading.py so you can test how your program performance will be evaluated.
++ Added a4\_grading.py so you can test how your program performance will be automatically evaluated.

 For more information, see the assignment instructions pdf.